 Current commissioners are:

-• Eman Monge
+• E-man Monge

 • Lori Copsey

-• Linda Gerber (City Council liaison
+• Phil Lederach (City Council liaison)

 If you’re interested in applying to be a member please complete an application by clicking HERE.